soyoahn/soyoahn.github.io/_posts/2025-05-29-blog-posts-ideas.md

 * Recipe using my visual method
 * Why you need a technical writer (docs migration - updating systems outside of docs system with updated links)
 * My checklist before taking on any other job.
+* Just a long post/rant that it's partly your job as a tech writer to get your docs read.
+If they're not being read, they're probably not very useful and you should reconsider what you're writing and how you're presenting the info.

 #### My Game Dev Journey
 * How I got there, How I moved to MP, Why I left a dream job